 The philosophy of South Asian Institute of Management (SAIM) in managing its human resources is “People are Our Greatest Assets”.
 SAIM puts a strong emphasis on attracting, developing, and retaining valuable people for achieving its vision, mission and goals, SAIM always believe to make SAIM the employer of choice and to attract, develop, and retain talented and committed people to fulfill SAIM’s Vision. innovation.
 All employees of South Asian Institute of Management (SAIM) are expected to maintain cordial relationship and mutual respect to each other, as well as with the people and organizations with which they deal/work.
 SAIM is always renown in market for its best faculty members, our students learn form top professors, guest speakers and out exceptional alumni, capitalizing on a rigorous academic education integrated with real world business.

-Master in Business Administration with specialization in the field of corporate financial management, Harvard Graduate School of Business Administration, Boston, Massachusetts, USA
+in Business Administration (MBA), Harvard Graduate School of Business

-During his professional career Mr. Pandey has been involved in various fields with a number of national and international firms.
+During his professional career, Mr Pandey has been involved in various fields with a number of national and international firms.
 He was actively involved in marketing Nepal as a major garment producer in the US, served as a financial analyst at Montgomery Ward in Chicago and as an associate in an insurance company in Boston, worked as a financial analyst at the Nepal Industrial Development Corporation and as the training and project analysis chief at the Industrial Development Center in Nepal.
-Mr. Pandey teaches corporate finance and investment management to the students of MBA (Global Business) at SAIM College.
+Mr Pandey teaches corporate finance and investment management to the students of MBA (Global Business) at SAIM College.

-Area of Interest: corporate Finance, Investment and Management Control System
+Area of Interest: Corporate Finance, Investment and Management Control System

 Ph.
-D., Communication and Information Science, Hawaii and the East West Centre, USA
+D., Communication and Information Science, Hawaii and the East-West Centre, USA

-MBA, Decision Science, Hawaii and the East West Centre, USA
+MBA, Decision Science, Hawaii and the East-West Centre, USA

 Prof. Rana has teaching experience of more than 25 years.
 He is an active trainer and has conducted training programs at East-West Center, USA; Nepal Administrative Staff College and Nepal Television and provided professional consulting to UH Media-Lab, and Grace Pacific Roofing, USA.
 He has been a member (representing in the capacity of a technical expert) in the High Technology Adoption and Advancement Committee, and the Communication and Information Policy and Evaluation Council, both under the Ministry of Communication and Information, HMG, Nepal.
 He is a keen researcher in information processing and communication systems and has over a dozen publications to his credit in reputed places such as the Asian Journal of Communication, Proceedings of the Pacific Telecommunications Council, UMI-USA, NEA Directory, and others.
 He is an active member of various institutions such as – Institute of Electrical and Electronics Engineer, USA; Institute of Electronics and Telecommunications Engineers, India; Society of Motion Picture and Television Engineers, USA; New York Academy of Sciences, USA; Nepal Engineers Association; and the National Geographic Society.
 Dr. Rana's research interests include data and telecommunications, information processing (retrieval, storage, and dissemination), information technology and systems, quantitative methods, and communications policy.